sergei-mironov/litrepl/README.md

 ```
 ~~~~

-We pass it to the litrepl.
+You pass it to Litrepl using:

 ~~~~ shell
 $ cat source.md | litrepl eval-sections > result.md
 ~~~~

-Now the `result.md` contains the result section filled appropriately.
+The resulting `result.md` will have the result section filled in correctly.

 ~~~~ markdown
 ``` python